 Having tasted Dukkah many times over, I can confidently say that the base of a good Egyptian Dukkah is almost non negotiable!
 You need some sort of nuts, usually hazelnuts, you need sesame seeds, coriander seeds, cumin seeds and salt.
 From there, you can experiment and add 2 – 3 more ingredients, always keeping in mind that less is more.
 I think that many cooks struggle to practise restraint in the kitchen, always adding more than is necessary.
 Celebrity chefs are especially guilty of this.
 In their attempt to make a recipe their own, a simple 6 ingredient list becomes a dozen ingredient long, a totally unnecessary complication, in my opinion.
 Ok, rant over.

-So what can you add to Dukkah to make it your own?
-The list is probably as long as your culinary imagination: mint, thyme, marjoram, oregano, chilli, other nuts and other seeds.
 Because Dukkah is a dry spice mix, whatever you add, has to be dry too, including the herbs.

 So my Dukkah mix always has the 5 ingredients listed above: hazelnuts, sesame seeds, coriander seeds, cumin seeds and salt.
 Then, I add some pistachios and some pepper; pistachios because I love them and cannot say no to the colour green!
 And pepper?
 Well, freshly ground black pepper just makes everything taste better!
 This is the blend that I sell under “LinsFood” locally.
 Sometimes, for home use, I skip the hazelnuts and just use the pistachios.